Research Foundation

 Position Sizing

-Cut your normal position size in half for opening trades to compensate for higher volatility.
+Cut normal position size in half for opening trades to compensate for higher volatility and execution risks.

-Use hard stop-loss orders, not mental stops, to prevent catastrophic losses.
+Use hard stop-loss orders, not mental stops, to prevent catastrophic losses in volatile conditions.

 After three consecutive losing trades at the open, stop trading for the day to prevent revenge trading.